TD Ameritrade Essential Portfolios Review 2019

 TD Ameritrade Essential Portfolios Robo-Advisor Sign-up Process

 Signing up for TD Ameritrade Essential Portfolios is a simple online process.
-First, choose your investment goals – retirement, wealth generation, education, or some other purpose.
+First, enter your name and age.
+You will then be prompted to choose your investment goals – retirement, wealth generation, education, or some other purpose.
+Following this stage, you will also be prompted to choose from a Core Portfolio or a Socially Aware Portfolio.

 That’s the beginning of an application process that involves several screens.
 You’ll need the following information to complete the application: